vanhauser-thc/thc-hydra/README.md

 Via the command line options you specify which logins to try, which passwords, if SSL should be used, how many parallel tasks to use for attacking, etc.

-PROTOCOL is the protocol you want to use for attacking, e.g. ftp, smtp, http-get or many others are available
+PROTOCOL is the protocol you want to use for attacking, e.g. FTP, SMTP, HTTP-get or many others are available
 TARGET is the target you want to attack
 MODULE-OPTIONS are optional values which are special per PROTOCOL module